armoniax/amc-dev-docs/docs/API/Math-API.md

     > void diveq_i128	(uint128_t * self, const uint128_t *  other )

-        将两个128位无符号整数相除，并将该值分配给第一个参数。如果orther值为0，它会抛出异常。
+        Divide two 128 bit unsigned integers and assign the value to the first parameter.
+If the other value is 0, it throws an exception.
-    - 参数
+    - parameter
-        - self 指向分子的指针。它将被替换为结果
+        - self a pointer to molecule.
+It will be replaced with the result.
-        - other 指向分母的指针
+        - other a pointer to denominator

 Example: